dtm-labs/en.dtm.pub/docs/practice/tcc.md

 What happens if a Confirm/Cancel operation fails?
 According to the protocol of Tcc mode, Confirm/Cancel operation is require to be eventually successful, and any failure is due to temporary failure or program bugs. dtm will keep retrying until success when Confirm/Cancel operation fails.

-In order to avoid program bugs that cause compensation operations to fail all the time, it is recommended that developers monitor the global transaction table, find out transactions with more than 3 retries, issue alarms, and push developers to handle them manually, see [dtm's O&M](...) /deploy/maintain)
+In order to avoid program bugs that cause compensation operations to fail all the time, it is recommended that developers monitor the global transaction table, find out transactions with more than 3 retries, issue alarms, and push developers to handle them manually, see [dtm's O&M](../deploy/maintain)

 ## Design Principles
 By design, TCC is mainly used to handle short transactions with high consistency requirements.